Unhall0w3d/UnHall0w3d.github.io/_posts/2019-10-20-health-checks-cucm-callmanager.md

   - Unified Communications
 tags:
   - Health Checks
-  - Server Health
   - Cisco
-  - Cisco UC
-  - Cisco Callmanager
-  - Callmanager
-  - CUCM
   - Unified Communications
   - Action Plan
-  - Reboot
-  - Restart
+  - Cisco Unified Communications Manager
 ---

 ## 𝄞 This Is How We Do It 𝄞